The EU agreed to be net-zero by 2050.

 What’s the difference between WEM and WAM scenarios?

 Every EU member state must report projected emissions to the EU based on current national and European legislation.
 This scenario is called “With Existing Measures" (WEM).
-The most up-to-date scenario considers the climate impact of laws enacted by January 1st, 2022.
+The most up-to-date scenario considers the climate impact of laws enacted by a given date.
 Countries also report their policies and measures (PaMs) alongside the projected emissions.

 Calculating emissions under the "With Additional Measures" scenario is optional.
 It relies on a somewhat vague assumption, considering laws likely to be enforced soon.
-Currently, 21 of the 27 EU countries have projected their future emissions using this scenario.
-The WEM scenario offers a more cautious estimate of emissions trends by not accounting for laws enacted after January 1st, 2022.
+Currently, 18 of the 27 EU countries have projected their future emissions using this scenario.
+The WEM scenario offers a more cautious estimate of emissions trends by not accounting for laws enacted at a given date.
 In contrast, the WAM scenario provides a more optimistic projection, assuming that additional laws with higher ambition will come into effect.

 Where can I find the data?

-Data of the future projections is taken from the EEA Data hub, which provides a summarised version of the 27 raw data files, but currently contains less detailed data than the raw data.
-We used this in the EU-27 overview chart, as it includes a WEM Scenario for every member state until 2050.
+Data of the future projections is taken from the EEA Data hub, which provides a summarised version of the 27 raw data files, but currently contains less detailed sectoral data than the raw data.
+We used the “EU data hub” data in the EU-27 overview chart, as it includes a WEM Scenario for every member state until 2050.
 The raw data of the countries doesn't.

 The EEA provides an overview website for the emissions data.